getify/You-Dont-Know-JS/types-grammar/ch1.md

 // 💩
 ```

-All three representations of this same character are stored internally by JS identically and are indistinguishable:
+All three representations of this same character are stored internally by JS identically, and are indistinguishable:

 ```js
 "💩" === "\u{1F4A9}";                // true
 "\u{1F4A9}" === "\uD83D\uDCA9";     // true
 ```

-Even though JS doesn't care which way such a character is represented, consider the readability differences carefully when authoring your code.
+Even though JS doesn't care which way such a character is represented in your program, consider the readability differences carefully when authoring your code.

 #### Line Continuation